 The general speed limits are 50kmph (31mph) in urban areas, 80kmph (50mph) on gravel rural roads and 90kmph (56mph) on paved rural highways.
 Considering that the country’s main highway, the ring road (Route 1) is only two lanes wide, these limits are very reasonable.

-Before embarking on a road trip, make sure you know a little about the road layout, such as tunnels and toll roads.
+Before embarking on a road trip, make sure you know a little about the road layout, such as tunnels and toll roads in Iceland.
 There are many tunnels in Iceland, some of which are only a single lane wide, with passing bays.
 In these cases, drive slowly and be considerate to other drivers.
 There is only one place in Iceland that requires a toll to use: Vaðlaheiðargöng tunnel.
-You can read more about it and how to pay the toll here.

 Know also that Icelanders don’t really carry cash.
 Iceland is fast on the way to becoming a cashless society, and this is relevant because many petrol (gas) stations are automated, with no staff present.
 To buy gas at these places you must have a chip and pin card.